naufalazim/barbershop-app/README.md

 # 💈Barbershop Management UPNM

-Problem statement: Created a booking management for new barbershop at block Tuah in UPNM
+Problem statement: Created a booking management for new barbershop at block Tuah at UPNM
 <ul>
   <li>Assignment Web Programming</li>
 </ul>